rkhozinov/dicease-area/README.md

 ## How to run

 SQLite is used during developing.
-If the db isn't exist - flask-sqlaclhemy initializes it automatically from the model.
+If the db isn't exist - flask-sqlalchemy initializes it automatically from the model.
 ```
 docker compose up -d
 ```